lin1000/Hackerrank/README.md

 - [x] 0011 (data structure) UniqueCharacter
 - [x] 0012 (data structure) Given two strings, write a method to decide if one is a permutation of the
 - [x] 0013 (data structure) ReplaceSpce, such as generate a urlencoded string from user typed url string
+- [x] 0014 (data structure) Implement a method to perform basic string compression using the counts of repeated characters.
+For example, the string aabcccccaaa would become a2blc5a3.
+If the "compressed" string would not become smaller than the original string, your method should return the original string.

 ## JAVA8 Features & Dive